City Lighting Policies: Security Concerns and Delicate Decisions

 In addition to public lighting, there are also shop window lights and other illuminated signs.
 In the canton of Neuchâtel, the municipality of Val-de-Travers has modified its police regulations.
 The authorities have thus just made permanent the extinction of shops, public establishments and businesses during the night.

 For municipal councilor Benoît Simon-Vermot, it is a question of consistency.
-“It seemed quite logical that shop windows and illuminated signs, basically anything that could be seen at night – especially when there is no street lighting – should be turned off or limited.”
+“It seemed quite logical that shop windows and illuminated signs, basically anything that might be seen at night – especially when there is no street lighting – should be turned off or limited.”

 >> Benoît Simon-Vermot’s interview in La Matinale: Should we continue to turn off city streetlights at night?
 Interview with Benoît Simon-Vermot / La Matinale / 1 min. / today at 06:24